 And in the case of some ‘culled’ badgers they end up dead, piled up in plastic bags, ready to be thrown into an incinerator.

-Quite rightly, the photo released yesterday by Badger Trust (featured above) of a protected species waiting to be chucked away like trash, shocked and offended many of us who saw it.
+Quite rightly, the photo released yesterday by the Badger Trust (featured above) of a protected species waiting to be chucked away like trash, shocked and offended many of us who saw it.
 The carcasses (so we were told) weren’t even being checked for disease before their destruction.
 Just another animal that might or might not have ‘got in the way’ being wiped away like a stain.